connectifi-co/connectors/workspaces/aws/README.md

 ## Usage

+### Credentials setup

+Serverless uses the AWS sdk under the hood so if you're configured already, you may be all set.
+In the event you have a custom aws auth setup, you may need to export some ENV vars.
+The serverless auth config utils should also work for you.

 ### Deployment

 Deploying the stack is as simple as running a single command.  you must however have your credentials setup properly for the provider.